rajkumarpatel2602/device_driver/Beaglebone_setup.md

 dropbearkey -t rsa -f dropbear_rsa_host_key

 6) run the dropbear
-# dropbear
+$dropbear

 7) make a SSh connection from pc ssh -l root 192.168.7.2

-# use this command to install an openssh server on your ubuntu host
+## use this command to install an openssh server on your ubuntu host
 sudo apt-get install openssh-server

 ## Build root